vlain1337/deo/README.md

-Deobfuscated PHP Shell by me :D more is coming soon
+* Deobfuscated PHP Shell Bunker *

-not all shells are 100% deofuscated and any error code, blank, etc. fix it by your self ;)
+not all shells are 100% deofuscated and any error code, blank, etc. fix it by your self